William Pluecker: Education

 Pluecker earned a Bachelor of Arts degree from Pitzer College in 1999.

 Career

-Pluecker is the co-owner of Hatchet Cove Farm, which he founded in 2004.
-He also teaches courses on marketing and small business development in the agricultural sector.
+Pluecker is the co-owner of Begin Again Farm, and has been farming commercially since 2004.
+He also works for Maine Organic Farmers and Gardeners Association.
 He was elected to the Maine House of Representatives in November 2018 and assumed office on December 5, 2018.
 Pluecker is an independent.

 Personal life

-Pluecker lives in Warren, Maine with his wife, Reba Richardson, and two children.
+Pluecker lives in Warren, Maine with his two children.
 He is a member of the First Universalist Church in Rockland, a member congregation of the Unitarian Universalist Association.